OSHE-Github/Open-Source-Modular-Controller/README.md

 4. Additional module types (battery, gyroscope, sliders, touchpads)

 ## Semester End Report
-For the Enterprise Program at Michigan Tech there is a end of semester report for the project to summarize the progress of the project.
+For the Enterprise Program at Michigan Tech there is a end of semester and project report for the project to summarize the progress of the project.
 [Link](/Documents/Open%20Source%20Modular%20Controller%20Fall%202025%20Final%20Report.pdf)

 ## Acknowledgements
 This project is supported by the Open Source Hardware Enterprise at Michigan Technological University.